awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-loading-run-copy.md

 The ACCEPTINVCHARS option is usually a better choice for managing invalid characters\.
 ACCEPTINVCHARS instructs COPY to replace each invalid character with a specified valid character and continue with the load operation\.
 You can specify any valid ASCII character, except NULL, as the replacement character\.
 The default replacement character is a question mark \( ? \)\.
 COPY replaces multibyte characters with a replacement string of equal length\.
 For example, a 4\-byte character would be replaced with `'????'`\.

-COPY returns the number of rows that contained invalid UTF\-8 characters, and it adds an entry to the STL\_REPLACEMENTS system table for each affected row, up to a maximum of 100 rows per node slice\.
+COPY returns the number of rows that contained invalid UTF\-8 characters\.
+It also adds an entry to the STL\_REPLACEMENTS system table for each affected row, up to a maximum of 100 rows per node slice\.
 Additional invalid UTF\-8 characters are also replaced, but those replacement events are not recorded\.

 ACCEPTINVCHARS is valid only for VARCHAR columns\.

-For this step, you will add the ACCEPTINVCHARS with the replacement character `'^'`\.
+For this step, you add the ACCEPTINVCHARS with the replacement character `'^'`\.
 <a name="tutorial-loading-manifest"></a>
 **MANIFEST**
-When you COPY from Amazon S3 using a key prefix, there is a risk that you will load unwanted tables\.
+When you COPY from Amazon S3 using a key prefix, there is a risk that you might load unwanted tables\.
 For example, the `'s3://mybucket/load/` folder contains eight data files that share the key prefix `customer-fw.tbl`: `customer-fw.tbl0000`, `customer-fw.tbl0001`, and so on\.
 However, the same folder also contains the extraneous files `customer-fw.tbl.log` and `customer-fw.tbl-0001.bak`\.

 To ensure that you load all of the correct files, and only the correct files, use a manifest file\.
 The manifest is a text file in JSON format that explicitly lists the unique object key for each source file to be loaded\.
 The file objects can be in different folders or different buckets, but they must be in the same region\.
 For more information, see [MANIFEST](copy-parameters-data-source-s3.md#copy-manifest)\.